 Data Sources and Methodology

-Good data helps families make informed choices.
-Strong data also helps students plan their admissions steps with confidence.
-This section explains how the information in this guide was gathered.
+Verified data helps families make informed decisions and plan their admissions steps with confidence.
+This section explains how the information in this guide was gathered and how readers can check it.

 How Enrollment Numbers Are Verified